akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 Second part of an example is registering custom actor type as sharded entity using `ClusterSharding.Start` or `ClusterSharding.StartAsync` methods.
 Result is the `IActorRef` to shard region used to communicate between current actor system and target entities.
 Shard region must be specified once per each type on each node, that is expected to participate in sharding entities of that type.
 Keep in mind, that it's recommended to wait for the current node to first fully join the cluster before initializing a shard regions in order to avoid potential timeouts.

+In some cases, the actor may need to know the `entityId` associated with it.
+This can be achieved using the `entityPropsFactory` parameter to `ClusterSharding.Start` or `ClusterSharding.StartAsync`.
+The entity ID will be passed to the factory as a parameter, which can then be used in the creation of the actor.

 In case when you want to send message to entities from specific node, but you don't want that node to participate in sharding itself, you can use `ShardRegionProxy` for that.

 Example: